 Keeping Students Safe

-A school campus should be place of learning, discovery and looking toward the future.
+A school campus should be a place of learning, discovery and looking toward the future.
 All students should feel their campus is a safe and nurturing place.
 Susan is working to ensure that students are safe at school.

 Susan has introduced legislation in the House to establish an independent advocate on campus for sexual assault survivors.
 The Survivor Outreach and Support Campus Act requires higher education institutions receiving federal assistance to create an Independent Advocate for Campus Sexual Assault Prevention and Response.